CPM’s 2023 Research Base

 CPM infers from this research that…

-Problem-Based Learning may require teachers to significantly shift their pedagogy, moving from a teacher-centered approach toward a student-centered approach.
+Problem-based learning may require teachers to significantly shift their pedagogy, moving from a teacher-centered approach toward a student-centered approach.
 While traditional teaching methods may work for some students in terms of performing well on assessments, they do not work well for most students.
-Even more, there are too many students with good grades or in advanced mathematics classes who achieve in mathematics not because they enjoy or see intrinsic value in it, but because they know how to “do school” and see its importance for their future (e.g., collegiate gatekeeping).
-Problem-Based Learning invites more students to see themselves as belonging in mathematics class and creates more meaningful mathematics learning for those who already see themselves as belonging.
+Even more, there are too many students earning good grades or taking advanced mathematics classes who achieve in mathematics not because they enjoy or see intrinsic value in it, but because they know how to “do school” and see its importance for their future (e.g., collegiate gatekeeping).
+Problem-based learning invites more students to see themselves as belonging in mathematics class and creates more meaningful mathematics learning for those who already see themselves as belonging.

 Does facilitating Problem-Based Learning mean that I no longer take on the role of being a mathematical authority?

 Sharing mathematical authority does not mean that teachers should withdraw or abdicate their own authority.
-The idea that authority is finite (i.e., there is only so much to go around) is due to the widespread misconception that mathematical authority is a zero-sum game (Bishop et al., 2022).
-When teaching for Problem-Based Learning, teachers act as expert learners by using open questions to scaffold students toward mathematical understandings, thus offering students a kind of apprenticeship in mathematical thinking (Hmelo-Silver & Barrows, 2015).
+The idea that authority is finite (i.e., there is only so much to go around) comes from the widespread misconception that mathematical authority is a zero-sum game (Bishop et al., 2022).
+When teaching problem-based learning, teachers act as expert learners by using open questions to scaffold students toward mathematical understandings, thus offering students a kind of apprenticeship in mathematical thinking (Hmelo-Silver & Barrows, 2015).

 CPM infers from this research that…